Southeastern Louisiana University names new President Emeritus

 HAMMOND, La.
 (WGNO) — The University of Louisiana System’s Board of Supervisors has announced that Dr. John Crain is the new President Emeritus of Southeastern Louisiana University.
 The announcement was made Thursday, Oct.
 26.

-Crain worked at the university for 45 years in various roles such faculty and administrative positions, including 15 years as the university’s president.
+Crain worked at the university for 45 years in various roles like faculty and administrative positions, including 15 years as the university’s president.
 He retired in 2024.

 University of Louisiana System President and CEO Dr. Jim Henderson commended Crain for his work.